hehua2018/skopeo/docs/skopeo-sync.1.md

 Add a sigstore signature using a private key at _path_ for an image name corresponding to _destination-image_

-**--sign-by-sq-fingerprint** _fingerprint_

-Add a “simple signing” signature using a Sequoia-PGP key with the specified _fingerprint_.

 **--sign-passphrase-file** _path_

-The passphrase to use when signing with `--sign-by`, `--sign-by-sigstore-private-key` or `--sign-by-sq-fingerprint`.
+The passphare to use when signing with `--sign-by` or `--sign-by-sigstore-private-key`.
 Only the first line will be read.
 A passphrase stored in a file is of questionable security if other users can read this file.
 Do not use this option if at all avoidable.

 **--src-creds** _username[:password]_ for accessing the source registry.